paulipa/sico-wiki/linknet-help-and-guides/open-null-province.md

 title: Open Null Province: Feythabolis
 description:
 published: true
-date: 2022-05-30T16:43:16.666Z
+date: 2022-05-30T16:43:46.407Z
 tags:
 editor: markdown
 dateCreated: 2022-05-08T16:51:15.912Z
 ---

 # LinkNet Open Null Province [ONP]
 Our community offers an open null sec constellation where any blue may play and experience null sec gameplay without the initial need of commiting to a null sec corporation.
 The space is open for all **blue LinkNet partner corporations**, including the entry level corporation.
 This space is here to offer you a low barrier entry to trial our null sec life.
+As no corporation change is needed to enter this space you can always easily return back to high sec if things do not work out for you in null.

 You can check your current corporation partnership level by checking your standings towards the LinkNet alliance ingame.
 ![linknet_standings.png](/linknet_standings.png)